ladybug-tools/ladybug-web/analemma-3d/readme.md

 * To experience, understand and make more useful the characteristics and power of sunlight
 * To help designers plan for sunlight - or lack of it
+* To help you see time in new ways

 ### Features